Department of Justice is now the Department of Communities and Justice. Find out more >

 In response to a statement of claim, a defendant may file a cross-claim as well as a defence.
 A cross-claim is when the defendant makes a claim against you, or against another person.

-The defendant may make a cross-claim because they believe you owe them money or goods.
+The defendant may make a cross-claim because they believe you owe them money.

 They can also make a cross-claim against another person known as a third party.
 They may do this because they say the third party owes you all or part of the money you are claiming.
 This is a common situation with car accidents involving more than two vehicles or involving vehicles that are not being driven by their owners.

 If a cross-claim is filed, the defendant will be known as the 'cross-claimant' and either you or the third party will be known as the 'cross-defendant'.
 The file number will be the number given to your case when you filed your statement of claim.

 The cross-claim must be filed in the same time limit as filing a defence - 28 days from the date the defendant is served with the statement of claim form.
 Usually, the defendant will file both their defence and cross-claim at the same time.

 If a cross-claim is not filed within this time, the defendant needs to get leave (permission) from the court to file a cross-claim form.
 The defendant would usually ask for leave at the pre-trial review.